We’d be happy to help…

 How many tasks can I submit at once?

-Although you can submit as many tasks as you wish at once via our support tool, you will have a single developer that will work on them one at a time.
-We will usually be able to complete anywhere around 1-3 tasks per business day, per website (depending on the size of the tasks).
+Although you can submit as many tasks as you wish at once via our support tool, you will have a single developer that will work on them, one task at a time in order of submission.
+We will usually be able to complete anywhere around 1 – 2 tasks per business day, per website (depending on the size of the tasks).
 We may be able to complete more than this if they are just quick edits.

 What are your business hours?